tsdev/spinw/docs/pages/swplot/swplot.plotbond.md

   ellipsoid, default value is 0.08.

 `radius2`
-: Constant atom radius, default value is 0.3 Angstrom.
+: Constant atom radius, default value is 0.3 Å.

 `radius`
 : Defines the atom radius (important for arrow bonds, to avoid